kmagusiak/odoo-docker/README.md

 Starting from an Ubuntu image, we install the required tools and clone the official Odoo repository.
 We install various tools such as `click-odoo-contrib` and `debugpy`;
-other development tools are pre-installed for testing;
+other development tools are pre-installed for testing.
-replace the entrypoint and add a *health check* to the image.

 You can set up environment variables in `.env` file.
-These are loaded into the odoo container and a configuration file is generated every time the container starts at `/etc/odoo/odoo.conf`.
+These are loaded into the Odoo container and a configuration file is generated every time the container starts at `/etc/odoo/odoo.conf`.

 Odoo addons path is discovered from the paths where addons can be built.